 The other LBT holster doesn’t allow the suppressor to be mounted on the gun but does keep the can close by.
 I include it because it is mostly relevant to the article and has an air of old school cool to it.

 As the silencer industry grows and more and more shooters feed that $200-per habit, I hope we see more offers from holster companies that further innovate the carry options for these tools.
-If you know of any other silencer-friendly holsters worth checking, out let us know, and remember – if you’re going to carry this way (or any way) know your gear.
+If you know of any other suppressor holsters worth checking, out let us know, and remember – if you’re going to carry this way (or any way) know your gear.

 Some hyperlinks in this article may contain affiliate links.
 If you use them to make a purchase, we will receive a small commission at no additional cost to you.
 It’s just one way to Back the Bang. #backthebang